Dear Bankruptcy Adviser,

-You are correct that the second mortgage lender cannot sue you.
+You are right that the second mortgage lender cannot sue you.
 Because you received a discharge in your Chapter 7 bankruptcy and you did not reaffirm the loan, the lender no longer has the right to sue you to enforce its loan.
 You had to reaffirm the loan while your bankruptcy was active in order to re-establish liability.

 In your case, the lender may or may not have written off the loan.
 It is also possible that the lender merely sold the note to another company.
 The “new” collection company now owns the loan and the lien that is still attached to your home.
 However, the transfer of the loan to the new company does not bring new liability.
 You are still protected from lawsuits because you received your Chapter 7 discharge and did not reaffirm the loan.
 The new company can only foreclose on the property for failure to make monthly payments.